False Terrorism Report

 As many others have pointed out, the report is misleading, biased, methodologically unsound, and often just flat out wrong.
 The Trump Administration has repeatedly invoked and relied on the report as justifying the more restrictive immigration policy that it favors.
-President Trump himself has tweeted about the report, doubling down on an inaccurate statement that he made during a February 28, 2017 address to Congress: “According to data provided by the Department of Justice, the vast majority of individuals convicted of terrorism-related offenses since 9/11 came here from outside of our country.”
+Then-President Trump himself has tweeted about the report, doubling down on an inaccurate statement that he made during a February 28, 2017 address to Congress: “According to data provided by the Department of Justice, the vast majority of individuals convicted of terrorism-related offenses since 9/11 came here from outside of our country.”
 On April 24, the report was used by Fox News’ Tucker Carlson to make false statements about immigrants.

-The Trump administration’s use of inaccurate data to justify banning people of certain nationalities from traveling to the U.S. is part of a larger pattern in which power-hungry leaders use disinformation to create a scapegoat — whether it be a political rival or a marginalized community — to help garner support for themselves and their policies.
+The Trump administration’s use of inaccurate data to justify banning people of certain nationalities from traveling to the U.S. was part of a larger pattern in which power-hungry leaders use disinformation to create a scapegoat — whether it be a political rival or a marginalized community — to help garner support for themselves and their policies.
 In autocratic regimes, the government uses propaganda to manipulate the public opinion.
 In Hungary, for example, autocratic leader Viktor Orban has used disinformation to launch a campaign against Hungarian-born philanthropist George Soros, pushing a “stop Soros” bill to shut down NGOs and plastering the country with billboards attacking him.
 In Turkey, Recep Erdogan’s government has used disinformation to neutralize political opposition, falsely labelling the pro-Kurdish Peoples’ Democratic Party as a terrorist group and jailing its leadership.

 “Authoritarian regimes often obfuscate truth by publishing false information under a veneer of objectivity,” said New York University Professor Ruth Ben-Ghiat.
 “Government disinformation threatens our democracy.
 Government disinformation misleads the public and skews the public debate over critical policy issues.
 I’ve studied authoritarian regimes around the world — false and misleading reports like the one at issue here are something to be very worried about in America too.”

-The IQA provides a remedy for such disinformation, by ensuring that the government provides its citizens with accurate information so that they can make well-informed decisions about who and what to support.
+The IQA provides a remedy for such disinformation by ensuring that the government provides its citizens with accurate information so that they can make well-informed decisions about who and what to support.

 Mary McCord, Senior Litigator from Practice, Institute for Constitutional Advocacy and Protection and Visiting Professor of Law, Georgetown University Law Center; former Acting Assistant Attorney General for National Security at the U.S. Department of Justice (2016-17), Principal Deputy Assistant Attorney General for the National Security Division (2014-16)